-Phone interviews are often the first interview you have with an employer.
-It is usually a "screening" interview to see if you sound like a good person to consider interviewing in person.
+Phone interviews (also known as "phone screens") are often the first interview you have with an employer.
+It is usually a short interview to determine if you are someone to interview in person.
 If you pass this hurdle, your candidacy will move forward and the employer will continue with their vetting process to see if you should be hired.

 As with all other aspects of job interviewing, how you handle your phone interview is very important as an indication of the quality of your work (and is, thus, another important hurdle to successfuly overcome).
 Your thank you helps the employer determine some important things: